-Expand partnership with Oweesta Corporation, a recently HUD-approved housing counseling intermediary, to support the educational needs of Native American consumers, promote housing stability, and increase the pipeline of mortgage-ready homebuyers.
+Year Target and Implementation Steps Evaluation Area 2022 Expand partnership with Oweesta Corporation, a recently HUD-approved housing counseling intermediary, to support the educational needs of Native American consumers, promote housing stability, and increase the pipeline of mortgage-ready homebuvers.

 - Complete a needs assessment of intermediary and network members to determine how to best support capacity building of staffing and programming.
 As referenced above, Oweesta and its member agencies will need to make investments in administrative, financial, and reporting processes to maintain HUD approval.
 This includes an assessment of current processes and capabilities.
-Consulting services will be provided to Oweesta and its members to support them in areas identified by the needs assessment. - o This assessment will include a review of technology to support requirements for client tracking and HUD reporting of activities. - Create and define success measures, including milestones to support and grow homebuyer readiness programming. - Serve 800 participants through the Native American Intermediary network in 2022.
+Consulting services will be provided to Oweesta and its members to support them in areas identified by the needs assessment. - This assessment will include a review of technology to support requirements for client tracking and HUD reporting of activities. - Create and define success measures, including milestones to support and grow homebuyer readiness programming. - Serve 800 participants through the Native American Intermediary network in 2022.
 Given the continuing COVID crisis and dynamic needs of Native consumers, these participants may include future homebuyers or existing homebuyers in need of support.
-This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 5%.
+This target participant size is meaningful and would increase the total number of Native American consumers served by HUD-approved counselors in FY 2020 by 5%. - 2023 Continue expansion of partnership with Oweesta Corporation to support the education needs of Native American consumers and increase the pipeline of mortgage ready homebuyers.